jahoda-tech/.github/profile/README.md

 1. Commit after every change.
 * commit after every major change
 * use imperative way
-> Bad: fixed stuff
+> Bad: fixed stuff<br>
 > Good: Fix issue where user session does not expire
-3. Update changelog.md at the end of the day, use these tags:
+2. Update changelog.md at the end of the day, use these tags:

 * ```Added``` for new features.
 * ```Changed``` for changes in existing functionality.